mars0i/masonclj/doc/general/ABMsInClojure.md

 NetLogo is a very popular modeling environment and language for agent-based modeling.
-(The language is pretty easy to learn, and the language and environment have many features designed to make agent-based modeling easy.
-For example, if you use the built in agents, a graphical display will automatically be created.)
-So if you want to get a feel for common patterns in agent-based modeling, download NetLogo or run the web version, and experiment with various sample models available in the Models Library dropdown.
-There are docs and source code for each on the Info and Code tabs, respectively.
+(The language is pretty easy to learn, and the language and environment have many features designed to make agent-based modeling easy.)
+So if you want to get a feel for common patterns in agent-based modeling, try NetLogo experiment with various sample models available in the Models Library dropdown.
+(There are docs and source code for each model on the Info and Code tabs, respectively.)

 ### FP and ABMs: general challenges